kiboko-labs/kloud/README.md

 ### How to access MySQL or PostgreSQL service from your computer?

-The MySQL or PostgreSQL servcie can be accessed through the port defined in the `SQL_PORT` environment variable value.
+The MySQL or PostgreSQL servcie can be accessed through the port defined in the `DATABASE_PORT` environment variable value.

 Supported versions and flavours